cmstead/signet/README.md

 - [x] Validate signature encompasses all values in length of function
 - [x] Validate signature primary types are native Javascript types (includes custom types array and any)
 - [x] Add function to verify passed arguments for all types
-- [ ] Extend argument verification function to handle optional type specs
+- [x] Extend argument verification function to handle optional type specs
+- [ ] Add enforce and signAndEnforce functions
 - [ ] Add function to return argument/signature mapping as key/value pairs
 - [ ] Add separate module for running tests against types as unit tests, so type info can be kept fresh